An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: SQP with Differentiable Exact Augmented Lagrangian

-The downside of the above iteration scheme is that the penalty parameter $\mu$ is fixed.
-To ensure the convergence, $\mu$ needs to be large enough so that the square matrix in \eqref{equ:derivative:AL} is invertible.
-Then $\|\nabla\mL_{\mu, \nu}^k\|\rightarrow 0$ implies $\|\nabla\mL^k\|\rightarrow 0$.
-The threshold depends on multiple unknown quantities of the problem, which is hard to tune manually.
-Thus, we propose an adaptive SQP in Algorithm~\ref{alg:SQP} to resolve this issue.
+The downside of the above scheme is that the penalty parameter $\mu$ is fixed.
+To prove convergence, $\mu$ needs to be large enough so that the square matrix in \eqref{equ:derivative:AL} is invertible.
+Then $\|\nabla\mL_{\mu, \nu}^k\|\rightarrow 0$ implies $\|\nabla\mL_k\|\rightarrow 0$.
+The threshold depends on multiple unknown quantities of the problem and is hard to tune manually.
+Thus, we propose an adaptive SQP method in Algorithm~\ref{alg:SQP} to resolve this issue.
 The adaptivity is achieved by the While loop in Line 4.
-In the While loop, we iteratively check if the projection of the search direction $(\Delta\bx^k, \Delta\blambda^k)$ on the gradient $\nabla \mL_{\mu_k, \nu}^k$ is upper bounded by $-\delta_k\rbr{\|\Delta\bx^k\|^2 + \|G_k\nabla_{\bx}\mL^k\|^2}$.
+In the While loop, we iteratively check if the inner product of the search direction $(\Delta\bx_k, \Delta\blambda_k)$ and the gradient $\nabla \mL_{\mu_k, \nu}^k$ is upper bounded by $-\delta_k\rbr{\|\Delta\bx_k\|^2 + \|G_k\nabla_{\bx}\mL_k\|^2}$.
 If not, we increase $\mu_k$ and decrease $\delta_k$ until the condition is satisfied.
-We show later that the While loop condition will be satisfied if $\mu_k$ is large enough and $\delta_k$ is small enough.
-Moreover, $\mu_k$ and $\delta_k$ are stabilized after a number of iterations.
-The other penalty parameter $\nu$ is fixed during the iteration.
+This parameter selection scheme is also used in our later design of StoSQP, although there we require an additional condition to be satisfied for $\mu_k$.

-5pt \textbf{Differences to \cite{Lucidi1990Recursive}:} Algorithm \ref{alg:SQP} is similar to the SQP in \cite{Lucidi1990Recursive} but adopts two modifications.
-First, \cite{Lucidi1990Recursive} applied finite differences to approximate $M_k = \nabla_{\bx}\rbr{G_k\nabla_{\bx}\mL^k}$ in \eqref{equ:Newton:AL}, while we assume that the second-order matrices are computable to simplify the presentation.
+The global convergence of Algorithm \ref{alg:SQP} can be established in a similar way~to \cite{Lucidi1990Recursive}.
+We do not go over the analysis in this paper, but mainly focus on analyzing a stochastic version of it.
+However, we should mention that Algorithm \ref{alg:SQP} adopts two simplifications from \cite{Lucidi1990Recursive} as listed below. \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item \cite{Lucidi1990Recursive} applied finite differences to approximate $M_k = \nabla_{\bx}\rbr{G_k\nabla_{\bx}\mL_k}$ in \eqref{equ:Newton:AL}, while we assume that second-order matrices are computable to simplify the presentation.
 This allows us to compute the Lagrangian Hessian $\nabla_{\bx}^2\mL$, the constraint Hessian $\nabla^2c_i$, $\forall i$, and hence $M_k$.
-Second, \cite{Lucidi1990Recursive} used a more complex While loop to select $\mu_k$, but their While loop can only ensure that the projection is upper bounded by $-\delta_k(\|c_k\|^2 + \|G_k\nabla_{\bx}\mL^k\|^2)$.
-This upper bound is not sufficient in our analysis, and we replace $\|c_k\|^2$ by $\|\Delta\bx^k\|^2$.

-In the rest of this section, we study the global convergence of Algorithm \ref{alg:SQP}. {\red The local convergence is established in Appendix \ref{sec:appen:2}.} We begin by stating several assumptions.